FRI-UNIZA/jumpeno/README.md

 - Microsoft Visual Studio 2022+ or Visual Studio Code
 - You can be prompted to install additional workloads

-## Run
+## Run (Hot reloading)
-To start the project, go to directory:
+To simply start the project, go to directory:
 > /Jumpeno.Server

 And run this command: